Applications for Panama PY23 Closed!

 Panamanian families are extremely hospitable and accommodating.
 They are quick to welcome you as part of their family.
 Your family will help you experience Panamanian culture through bringing you to a rodeo with modern day gauchos, feeding you traditional foods such as “arroz con pollo,” or even teaching you how to dance “tipico” in a “pollera”.
 You should not expect to have all the accommodations that you do at home in the United States or UK.
 On the other hand, these families might also have televisions, cellphones, and cars.
 Your family will most likely not have any English speakers.

 All volunteers will have free time outside of teaching, and it is up to you to decide how to spend it.
 During the week, you can spend time discussing issues with your Panamanian family, you can visit another volunteer, or you can even visit a nearby city to pick up supplies.
 On the weekends, there are many accessible and interesting places in and nearby the Los Santos region.
 Such places include El Valle, a town set in the crater of an ancient volcano, or Pedasí, a popular beach town.
-We recommend that volunteers spend their first weekend in country with their host families to create a strong bond and to exchange cultures and ideas with them.
+We recommend that volunteers spend their first weekend in-country with their host families to create a strong bond.

 Panamanians in the Los Santos region tend to have diets of rice, beans, meat, and few vegetables.
 Vegetarians are asked to consider this before applying, although previous vegetarian volunteers have done just fine with additional planning prior to their trip.
 Also, as electricity can be scarce or expensive, unnecessary electronic devices should not be brought to Panama.
 There is a possibility that they may be stolen, lost, or broken, and we ask volunteers to be discreet with their electronics.
 Conditions can be tough in Panama, and volunteers must be resourceful and very aware of their surroundings in order to enjoy their time.